-Use caution when searching court records.
 Sometimes patients sue their doctor because they were offended by something like poor bedside manner.
 Courts typically "throw out" lawsuits like this because there is no medical malpractice to speak of.
 However, there is still a record of the doctor's being sued.

 There are a number of potential complaints you may find against a doctor or hospital.
 Below are some of the most common:

 There are organizations whose purpose is to rate the quality of physicians.
 One of these is the National Committee for Quality Assurance (NCQA).
 This group gathers data about the quality of care that doctors provide to their patients.
 They use this information to grade the physician.
-If NCQA has evaluated the physician you are considering, you should be able to find a "grade" for that physician.
+If NCQA has evaluated the physician you're considering, you should be able to find a "grade" for that physician.